 Cats and Their Water

-So you’ve probably seen it on some TV show, movie, or have heard jokes, etc. about cats disliking water.
+So you’ve probably seen it on some TV show, movie, or have heard jokes about cats disliking water.
 Makes you wonder how you should bathe a kitten and ponder ‘why do cats hate water’.
 With these two things in mind we’ll begin to answer the question: “do cats needs baths” and explain how.

 Yes, cats and kittens, like other animals, do need to take baths.
 There’s a difference in bathing a cat and bathing a kitten.
-A cat is less prone to risk however kittens are.
+A cat is less prone to risk as kittens are.
 The smaller the kitten, the more fragile it is.
 That being said, you need to be cautious when bathing a kitten.
 Kittens are prone to hypothermia, dry skin, or even overheating.